Szkered/quorum-raft-cluster/readme.md

   },
 ```
 This genesis file need to be the same across all the node in your cluster.

+Alternatively, you can have only one prefunded account in your `genesis.json`,
+say node1's default account, and send out ether balance from that account
+to all other nodes' account.

 ## 3. Init chain with setup files
 `(sudo) ./raft-init.sh`